Imar, Nagorno-Karabakh

-Imar (Իմար) or Karamli (Kərəmli) is a village that is, de facto, in the Martakert Province of the breakaway Republic of Artsakh; de jure, it is in the Kalbajar District of Azerbaijan, in the disputed region of Nagorno-Karabakh.
+Imar (Իմար) or Karamli (Kərəmli) is a village located in the Aghdara District of Azerbaijan, in the region of Nagorno-Karabakh.
 The village had an Azerbaijani-majority population prior to their expulsion during the Nagorno-Karabakh war.

 Toponymy

 The village was previously known as Imarat Garvand (İmarət Qərvənd).

 History

 During the Soviet period, the village was part of the Mardakert District of the Nagorno-Karabakh Autonomous Oblast.

 The human rights organisation Memorial reported about the forced expulsion of the Azerbaijani inhabitants of the village in 1991, along with several other Azerbaijani villages around the area.
 The village was fully burned to the ground by Armenian forces.